Why Is It Hard to Connect With My Mother?

 • “I cannot fully separate.”

-Children are highly sensitive to the emotional state of the mother.
+Children are deeply sensitive to the emotional state of the mother.

 If the mother carries: